kg-construct/KROWN/data-generator/README.md

-KROWN's data generator was created to support newer editions of the Knowledge Graph Construction Workshop Challenge because each edition we have to add more generators to expand each edition with new challenges.
+KROWN's data generator was created to support newer editions of the Knowledge Graph Construction Workshop Challenge because each edition the community has to add more generators to expand each edition with new challenges.
-Currently, we are adding the test cases of the new RML modules to the data generator of the Challenge.
+Currently, the community is adding the test cases of the new RML modules to the data generator of the Challenge.
 After this edition (2024) ends, the generator for the test cases will be added to KROWN's data generator.
-We will keep developing KROWN's data generator to ease the introduction of new scenarios for newer editions of the Knowledge Graph Construction Workshop Challenge.
+The community will keep developing KROWN's data generator to ease the introduction of new scenarios for newer editions of the Knowledge Graph Construction Workshop Challenge.